 Despite the otherwise solid performance, comfort and user mobility are not necessarily where these pants excel.
 They do hug the waist, staying put even in high-motion activities and for most regular hiking they are comfortable.
-However, we found that this slim fit pair feels tight compared to award winners like the Outdoor Research Ferrosi or the Sahara Roll-Up.
+However, we found that this slim fit pair feels tight compared to most of the competition.

 Venting & Breathability